eemmiillyy/flowda/README.md

 The benchmark suites require that the user service application is running in development mode.
 It makes use of the two mysql databases defined in the docker-compose file.

 #### 1. Restart the docker services for a clean slate

+> Before doing this, make sure the variable `KAFKA_PASSWORD` is set as an environment variable.
+It should be the same value decrypted from settings using the `SECRET` env.

 ```bash
 docker-compose down